 Nike Metcon 6 review TL;DR: the Nike Metcon 6 only introduces only slight improvements (e.g. better breathability) to an already great design.
 However, these workout shoes are not a bad choice for those who don't won a Metcon 5.

-Apart from manufacturing the best running shoes market, Nike is also famous for producing the best workout shoes.
+Apart from manufacturing the best running shoes market, Nike is also famous for producing the best workout shoes and even more specifically, the best cross-training shoes.
 For example, its Metcon series has long been a CrossFit favourite and the Air Zoom SuperRep was specifically designed for HIIT workouts, providing extra stability and boost when needed.

 The Nike Metcon 6 is the latest iteration of the Metcon franchise but it only introduces subtle updates over the Metcon 5: the main appeal is the now more breathable upper and...well, that's it, really. the design team took the 'if it ain't broke, don't fix it' mentality to the heart when updating the Metcon 5.
 And, to be fair, the Metcon 5 is a decent workout shoe, but even so, I would expected a bit more innovation from Nike than what I've been presented with here.

 The Nike Metcon 6 is available now for a recommended retail price of £114.95 / $130.
 The shoes come in a variety of colourways and these might differ from one country to another.
 The Nike Metcon 6 can be purchased directly from Nike US / Nike UK and selected third party retailers such as SportsShoes.com.